 This EASY pot roast recipe is made with only 5 ingredients and can be made in the crockpot, oven or instant pot.
 Incredibly juicy, tender and is melt-in-your-mouth delicious.
 Serve with mashed potatoes, veggies and gravy for the ultimate comfort meal!

 When I think of comfort food, I immediately think of pot roast.
 It’s full of delicious flavor and is definitely a family favorite.
 I love to make it in the crockpot because you can literally set it and forget it.
 One of the easiest slow cooker recipes ever!

 This pot roast is a classic no-fail recipe that is a family favorite!
 When it’s done, it is incredibly juicy and will literally fall apart.
-This is the best pot roast recipe for when you need something quick and delicious!
+This is the best recipe for when you need something quick and delicious!
 It comes together so easy.
 You can add the potatoes and carrots in with the roast or serve with mashed potatoes and roasted vegetables.

-I also like to make my own homemade beef gravy with the pan drippings.
+I also like to make my own homemade gravy with the pan drippings.
 It tastes AMAZING served over the pot roast, potatoes and veggies.
 Plus it’s super easy to make, too.
 Talk about the ultimate comfort food!

 Pot roast seasoning